 There’s a good possibility that if you have suffered a house fire, you’ll need to employ contractors for repairs at some point.

+Overall, it’s essential to take the time to carefully consider your options and choose the best solution for your specific needs and budget.
 Unfortunately, there are risks involved when hiring a contractor or handyman to work on your fire-damaged house.

 Ask your friends, relatives, and neighbors if they recently hired a contractor, handyman, plumber, heating/air company, or electrician and, if so, if they would hire that individual or business once more.
-Check with your friends and family to see if the project was finished on schedule and on budget.
+Check with your friends and family to see if the project was finished on schedule and budget.
 Identify the accuracy of the contractor’s estimates.

-Look the contractor up online.
+Look the contractor up online

-Ask for the names and contact information for a few recent clients of the contractors you are considering.
+Ask for the names and contact information of a few recent clients of the contractors you are considering.
 Then consult the references provided by the contractors to learn if they were pleased with the results.
 Inquire about any issues that have arisen since the job was finished and whether the contractor dealt with them.
 Find out if the task was finished on time and if the final cost was consistent with the contractor’s estimate.

 Most states require contractors to be licensed to work on projects.
-So you should check to see if the contractors you are considering have the proper licensing.
+So you should check to see if the contractors you are considering have the proper building permit.
 Another thing to check is if your prospective contractors are adequately insured.
 Make sure the contractors have worker’s compensation insurance and property damage insurance in particular.

 If something goes wrong with your project or someone gets hurt, these insurance coverages will safeguard you.
 Keep in mind, in many states contractors are not obliged to have worker’s compensation insurance if they employ fewer than three people.
 To verify that the insurance is in effect, ask for certificates of insurance or declaration sheets.